gvwilson/sdxpy/src/template/index.md

 `Visitor` defines two [%g abstract_method "abstract methods" %] `open` and `close` that are called when we first arrive at a node and when we are finished with it.
+We cannot use `Visitor` itself—it is an [%g abstract_class "abstract class" %].
+Instead,
-Any class derived from `Visitor` must define these two methods.
+we must derive a class from `Visitor` that defines these two methods.
 This approach is different from that of the visitor in [%x check %], where we defined do-nothing methods so that derived classes could override only the ones they needed.